tilt-dev/tilt.build/blog/_posts/2022-02-14-preview-environments.md

 ---
 slug: "preview-environments"
-date: 2022-02-14
+date: 2022-02-17
 author: nick
 layout: blog
-title: "How I Built a Toy Preview Environment Platform and What Happened Next"
+title: "Let's Create a Toy Preview Environment Platform Using Kubernetes-in-Kubernetes!"
-subtitle: "Or: Some Stuff I Learned about How to Create Toy Environments and Write Kubernetes Operators."
+subtitle: "Or: How to Make Security Professionals Alarmed at Your Remote Code Execution SAAS"
-description: "Or: Some Stuff I Learned about How to Create Toy Environments and Write Kubernetes Operators."
+description: "Or: How to Make Security Professionals Alarmed at Your Remote Code Execution SAAS"
 image: "/assets/images/preview-environments/jade.jpg"
 image_caption: "Sometimes an <a href='https://en.wikipedia.org/wiki/Jadeite_Cabbage'>imitation</a> can be even harder to create than the real thing."
 tags: